 Through these research and museum activities, the National Museum of Ethnology, Japan is trying to establish, in a more evolved and substantial manner than ever before, the “ forum of wisdom”.
 That is, a place where diverse people will enjoy having intellectual interactions, sharing their ideas and engaging in collaborative works.

 I sincerely ask for your continued cooperation and support in implementing our activities.

-Director-General, National Museum of Ethnology
+Director-General of National Museum of Ethnology, Japan

 The National Museum of Ethnology, known as Minpaku, was founded in 1974 and opened to the public in November 1977.
 Its goals are to conduct cultural anthropological and ethnological research and to increase awareness and understanding of societies and cultures around the world based on that research.